2025 Bangkok smog: Cloud seeding

 On 9 January, the BMA announced it was seeking assistance from the Department of Royal Rainmaking and Agricultural Aviation to conduct cloud seeding operations to reduce pollution in Bangkok.
 Cloud seeding operations have continued through 27 January.

 Work-from-home policy

-On Monday, 13 January, Governor of Bangkok Chadchart Sittipunt announced a voluntary work-from home policy.
+On 13 January, Governor of Bangkok Chadchart Sittipunt announced a voluntary work-from home policy.
 As of 23 January, 100,000 residents had registered for the scheme out of 10 million.

 Dust free classrooms

 On 13 January, the city's education department announced plans to create nearly 2,000 "dust free classrooms" for students in kindergarten, including carbon dioxide monitors, ventilation systems, and air conditioning.

 School closures

-On Tuesday, 21 January, 21 schools run by the Bangkok Metropolitan Administration were closed.
+On 21 January, 21 schools run by the Bangkok Metropolitan Administration were closed.

-On Thursday, 23 January, over 250 schools in Bangkok were closed.
+On 23 January, over 250 schools in Bangkok were closed.

-By Friday, 24 January, 352 of the 437 schools were closed, the highest number since 2020, when all schools under the BMA were closed due to pollution.
+By 24 January, 352 of the 437 schools were closed, the highest number since 2020, when all schools under the BMA were closed due to pollution.

-On Monday, 27 January, all 437 of BMA administered schools were open.
+On 27 January, all 437 of BMA administered schools were open.